nairuzabulhul/R3d-Buck3T/PTS/XL_CheatSheet.md

 >- upload filePath 			 | upload files to the other machine

 > - help 				 | to show all the meterpreter commands

+&nbsp;

+#### Null Session : allows annoymous connection the windows machine

+__if netbios-ssn is open, check if a null session can be connected__

+__Things to look for when enumerating file share server___:

+- User enumeration

+- Share enumeration

+- Group and member enumeration

+- Password policy extraction

+- OS information detection

+- An nmblookup run

+- Printer information extraction

+__enum4linux__:

+> - enum4linux -n 192.168.2.66    | check if the file server is open

+__nmblooup is used to query NetBios names and map them to IP addresses in an network__

+__Flag <20> means that the file server service is open__

+> - enum4linux -P 192.168.2.66    | check the password policy

+__Password policies are used for generating password list or bruteforce the server___

+> - enum4linux  -s /usr/share/enum4linux/share-list.txt 192.168.2.66  | bruteforce the shares in case you did not get them from the above commands

+> - enum4linux -a 192.168.66.2 | runs all of the above commands in one time

+#### samrdump

+__Path: /usr/share/doc/python-impacket-doc/examples/__

+__It lists system user accounts, available resource shares and other sensitive information exported through this service.__

+> - python samrdump   192.168.99.44   | information about the accounts associated with the IP address

+#### Nmap

+> - nmap -script=smb-enum-shares 192.168.9.33             | retrieves information about the users and passwords

+> - nmap -script=smb-enum-users 192.168.2.33              | Checks the users that are connected on the session

+> - nmap -script=smb-enum-brute 192.168.3.44   		  | This script will bruteforece the username and passsword of the vulnerable machine

+#### nbtstat

+__Windows command line tool that can display information about a traget__

+> - nbtstat -A 10.130.40.80    | display general commands about the user

+__flag <00> means that the machine is a workstation__

+__flag <20> means that the file server is open__

+__Unique means that the machine has only one IP address__

+#### Net VIEW

+__ ___

+> - NET VIEW 192.168.40.66   		| enumerate the file shares

+#### smbclient

+__enumaration tool for Linux___

+> - smbclient -L //10.186.60.50 -N     | enumerates the shares provided by a host

+__ -L allows to look at what services are available on a target__

+__ -n forces the tool to not ask for a password__

+> - smbclient //10.189.60.40/$IPC -N

+#### net use

+__ checking for NUll Session with WINDOWS___

+> - net use \\10.189.40.70\$IP '' /u:''

+__if the returned message is successfully completeted, otherwise you are not___

+#### ENUM

+__a command line utility that can retreive information from a system vulnerable to null session attacks__

+> - enum -S 192.168.29.90  		| enumerates the shares

+> - enum -U 192.168.70.80 	 	| enumerates the users

+> - enum -P 192.168.70.40 		| enumerate the password policy